-In return for benefits, privileges, and services offered by the Union, employers deduct a sum of 0.5 Jordanian dinar on a monthly basis from wages of workers who have consented in writing to provide support for the Union.
-The employers deposit the amount into the Union's bank account on the 15th of every month.
+In return for benefits, privileges, and services offered by the Union, employers deduct a sum of 0.5 Jordanian dinars on a monthly basis from the Wage of Workers who have consented in writing to provide support for the Union.
+Employers shall deposit the amount into the Union's bank account on the 15^{th} of every month.